srittgers/privatescribe/readme.md

-# Private AI Scribe
+# PrivateScribe.ai

-An open-source private AI scribe application using Flask for the backend, SQLite for the database, Vite for the frontend, and Ollama for local AI inference.
+An open-source private AI scribe platform.
+Currently support for running locally on Mac, PC, or Linux using Flask for the backend, SQLite for the database, Vite for the frontend, and Ollama for local AI inference.

 ---